 Struggling to Secure Funding

-Securing funding is difficult.
+Securing financial support is difficult.
 There is a lot of work you have to put into preparing demos and market research to back up your pitch to potential investors.

 Not Sure How to Find Backers

 Finding backers is difficult if you don’t know where to look.
 Building up your presence and connections in the game development community is critical to finding backers for your project.

 You might manage to secure funds, just to have the project cancelled.
 And then you need to start all over again to get the capital you need to build your game.

 With challenges come opportunities.
 As people are staying at home due to COVID-19, there’s more demand for games than ever.
 And that brings lots of opportunities, especially for indie studios and startups.